drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** --fullscreen<br>

 This emulator is available for Windows-x64.<br>
-'Simple Launcher' will always extract compressed games when you use this emulator, since it does not support compressed files.
+'Simple Launcher' will always extract compressed games when you use this emulator, since it does not support compressed files.<br>
+You can download this emulator on the [Official Website](https://github.com/LIJI32/SameBoy).<br>

 .